 Is Kieran Trippier injured this weekend?
 Premier League injury update

-Will Newcastle United defender Kieran Trippier be fit enough to play against Burnley on Saturday?
+Will Newcastle United defender Kieran Trippier be fit enough to play against Brighton on Saturday?

-Speaking ahead of Newcastle's clash with the Clarets yesterday, manager Howe addressed the media on how defender Kieran Trippier is progressing in his recovery.
+Speaking ahead of Newcastle's clash with the Seagulls this weekend, manager Howe confirmed Trippier is now facing a race against time to be fit.

 Get FourFourTwo Newsletter